kasi0403/kasi0403/README.md

 <h1 align="center">Hi 👋, I'm Kasibhatla Sankeerthi</h1>
-<h5 align="center">A passionate fullstack developer with a keen interest in cloud computing and product design</h5>
+<h4 align="center">An aspiring software developer with a strong interest in Cloud Computing, Artificial Intelligence, and Product Design.
+I am a quick learner, passionate about exploring new technologies, and eager to apply my skills to real-world projects.</h4>

 🔭 I’m currently working on **full-stack and AI-powered applications.**